d1mnewz/interviews/README.md

 * How testing frameworks such as xUnit & NUnit know what methods to run?
 * What is Docker?
 * What is .NET standard?
-* What is the difference between merge and rebase?
+* What is merge and rebase, difference between them?
+* Git reset, revert, checkout
 * What is the difference between Mongo and Redis?
 * What is the difference between queue and topic in messaging systems?
 * What is REST?
 RESTful?